amin-tabrizian/HighwayMergingDRL/README.md

-# Non-cooperative Automated Merging in Autonomous Driving for HighwaysUsing Deep Reinforcement Learning
+# Non-cooperative Automated Merging in Autonomous Driving for Highways Using Deep Reinforcement Learning

 A repository for automation of single vehicle on-ramp merging in a non-cooperative scenario.